 - Note: many UK car firms may be owned by foreign companies.

 As manufacturing has relatively declined, the service sector has become more prominent.
 The service sector plays a key role in export earnings.
-Sources of service sector exports includes:
+Sources of service sector exports include:

 - Financial services – insurance, banking with London the epicentre.